kbroman/Talk_iGraphs4Teaching/ReadMe.md

 ### Talk on &ldquo;Interactive graphics for teaching&rdquo;

-These are slides for a talk that I will give at a [Delta Program](http://delta.wisc.edu) [Round Table](http://delta.wisc.edu/events/roundtable.html) on 20 Nov 2014.
+These are slides for a talk that I gave at a
+[Delta Program](http://delta.wisc.edu) [Round Table](http://delta.wisc.edu/events/roundtable.html)
+on 20 Nov 2014.